13.1 – Dig deeper

-Just to give you a preview, here is a typical illustration of a trader’s thought process while developing a POV (whether to buy or sell stocks) based on a particular method of analysis –
+To give you a preview, here is a typical illustration of a trader’s thought process while developing a POV (whether to buy or sell stocks) based on a particular method of analysis –

 If the POV is bullish, you can choose to do one of the following:

-- Buy the stock in the spot market
+- Buy the stock in the spot market.

 - Buy the stock in the derivatives markets.

-- Within derivatives you can choose to buy the futures
+- Within derivatives, you can choose to buy the futures.

 So the message here is – the market participant should develop a point of view and complement the POV with the right trading instrument.
-A well researched POV combined with the right instrument to trade is a perfect recipe for market success.
+A well-researched POV combined with the right instrument to trade is a perfect recipe for market success.

-Also by now, hopefully you have got a sense of how all the different modules in “Varsity” play an important role in assimilating the market.
+Also, by now, hopefully, you have got a sense of how all the different modules in “Varsity” play an important role in assimilating the market.

 The next two modules will explore concepts that will help us develop POV based on Technical and Fundamental Analysis.